change-metrics/demo-node-config/README.md

 ```

 - Submit the Pull Request
-- Wait for the CI to success
+- Wait for the CI to success [TODO]

 ## Configuration to land on the demo node